robotframework/robotframework/INSTALL.rst

 Zipapp
 --------------------

-Zipapps (__ https://docs.python.org/3/library/zipapp.html) are technique to
+Zipapps (_zipapp: https://docs.python.org/3/library/zipapp.html) are technique to
 distribute all the python code of  asolution in a single file, which can be executed using a python interpreter.
 The same zipapp file can be run on multiple plattforms.
-An example of using pdm (__ https://pdm.fming.dev/latest/) with the packer extension to create a zipapp would be.
+An example of using pdm (_pdm:  https://pdm.fming.dev/latest/) with the packer extension to create a zipapp would be.

 .. sourcecode:: bash